How to Invest in Stocks: A Beginer’s Guide

 Dividends and Earnings: Key Concepts

-Dividends and earnings are the breadth and butter of stock investments, respectively.
-Dividends are sweet cash payments companies give to their shareholders, like a thank-you note, but with cash!
+Some companies distribute part of their profits to shareholders in the form of dividends.
 Not all companies pay dividends, and some prefer to reinvest profits for growth.
 On the other hand, earnings reflect a company’s profitability: the more money they make, the happier their investors (and, frankly, their stock price).
 Understanding these concepts will provide insight into how companies operate and evaluate their investments.

 The Importance of Financial Goals